iis-angus/iis-angus/README.md

 **Hello there!** I'm a University of Chicago 28' student majoring in CS+Math.
 I enjoy everything CS from the software engineering to the data science to (especially) the mathy fun bits!

-You can reach me at iisangusxd@gmail.com or angusc@uchicago.edu if you prefer :D
+You can reach me at iisangusxd@gmail.com or angusc@uchicago.edu (whichever you prefer :D)

 <!--
 **iis-angus/iis-angus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.